Comparison of IRC clients

 The following tables compare general and technical information between a number of notable IRC client programs which have been discussed in independent, reliable prior published sources.

 General

 Basic general information about the notableclients: creator/company, license, etc. Clients listed on a light purple background are no longer in active development.

-Release history
+Release

 A brief overview of the release history.

 Operating system support

 The operating systems on which the clients can run natively (without emulation).

 Unix and Unix-like operating systems: